-Acts 21:7 We continued our voyage from Tyre and landed at Ptolemais, where we greeted the brothers and stayed with them for a day.
+Then we went aboard the ship, and they returned to their own homes.
+21:7 We continued the voyage from Tyre and arrived at Ptolemais, and when we had greeted the brothers, we stayed with them for one day.

 This may be by way of explaining that even low-status people (unmarried females) had significant roles within the church (NBC).

 There may also be an echo of the four female prophets of the OT: Miriam (Exod.
 15:20); Deborah (Judg.
 4:4); Huldah (2 Kgs.
 22:14); and Noadiah (Neh.
 6:14).